-Community Conversations is a series of three events bringing together Waterville faith and community institutions with Colby faculty and students to discuss major issues of common concern.
-This series began last year, bringing together scholars from the field of Jewish studies and civic leaders to discuss the intersection of Jewish civilization and current political issues in the United States.
+Community Conversations is a series of three events bringing together Waterville faith and community institutions with Colby faculty and students to consider major issues of common concern.
+This series engages scholars from the field of Jewish studies and civic leaders in order to discuss the intersection of Jewish civilization and current political issues in the United States.

 What is the role of the American family today?

 Featuring Naomi Schaefer Riley, Beth Cooper Benjamin, and Adrienne Carmack

 The event will take place in the new Chace Community Forum—a communal events space on the first floor of the Bill & Joan Alfond Main Street Commons in Waterville.
 A light dinner will be served beginning at 6 p.m., followed by desserts from Acadia Cakes, and coffee and tea.

 Naomi Schaefer Riley is a resident fellow at the American Enterprise Institute, focusing on issues regarding child welfare.
 She is also a senior fellow at the Independent Women’s Forum.
 She is a former columnist for the New York Post and a former Wall Street Journal editor and writer, as well as the author of six books, including, Be the Parent: Stop Banning Seesaws and Start Banning Snapchat (2018).